 1) Develop Your Lead Qualification Framework

 A lead qualification framework is a strategic document that underpins your qualified lead generation efforts.
-Without one, you’ll struggle to get as much value from the leads you generate, so it’s important to invest time and resource into this process.
+Without one, you’ll struggle to get as much value from the leads you generate, so it’s important to invest time and resources into this process.

 2) Ideal Customer Profile

-The first step of developing a lead generation framework is to build an ideal customer profile.
+The first step in developing a lead generation framework is to build an ideal customer profile.
 Here you look to understand what makes somebody a good fit for the product or service you offer.

 This requires identifying attributes that determine good customers.
 Marketing and sales departments should both input into this process, as their understandings will vary.

 You can consider all sorts of factors: market segment, geographic region, economic factors, and so on.

 3) Start Using a Lead Qualification Matrix